Pioreactor/docs.pioreactor/user-guide/29-Automations/03-led-automations.md

 **Requires:** up to 2 LEDs, in channels C and D.

-This automation will turn the LEDs in channels C & D on and off on a predetermined scheduale, specified by `light_duration_hours` and `dark_duration_hours`.
+This automation will turn the LEDs in channels C & D on and off on a predetermined scheduale, specified by `light_duration_minutes` and `dark_duration_minutes`.
 The intensity of the LED is given by `light_intensity`.
-The LEDs start ON. `duration` is permanently set to be 60 minutes / 1 hour.
+The LEDs start ON.
+Note: `duration` is permanently set to be 1 minute.

 The LEDs should go in pockets X2 and X3 on the Pioreactor.